-Today we’ll evaluate National HealthCare Corporation (NYSEMKT:NHC) to determine whether it could have potential as an investment idea.
-In particular, we’ll consider its Return On Capital Employed (ROCE), as that can give us insight into how profitably the company is able to employ capital in its business.
+Today we'll look at National HealthCare Corporation (NYSEMKT:NHC) and reflect on its potential as an investment.
+Specifically, we'll consider its Return On Capital Employed (ROCE), since that will give us an insight into how efficiently the business can generate profits from the capital it requires.

 The formula for calculating the return on capital employed is:

 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)

 0.049 = US$56m ÷ (US$1.3b - US$172m) (Based on the trailing twelve months to June 2019.)

 Therefore, National HealthCare has an ROCE of 4.9%.